emichael/dslabs/handout-files/README.md

 These tests run in "model checking mode," where the testing framework explores the graph of all reachable states.
-Here, a "state" is the state of all nodes in the system, the state of the network (i.e., the messages currently in the network), and the timeouts pending for each node.
+Here, a "state" is the state of all nodes in the system, the state of the network (i.e., the messages currently in the network), and the timers pending for each node.
 By default, search tests assume a fully asynchronous network in which messages can be dropped, re-ordered, and even duplicated.
-Timeouts will be delivered in an order respecting their durations (i.e. if `t1.timeoutLength <= t2.timeoutLength` and `t1` is set before `t2`, then `t1` will be delivered before `t2`).
+Timers will be delivered in an order respecting their durations (i.e. if the maximum timer length for `t1` is less than or equal to the minimum timer length for `t2` and `t1` is set before `t2`, then `t1` will be delivered before `t2`).

-All `Node`s, `Message`s, and `Timeout`s must properly implement `equals`,
+All `Node`s, `Message`s, and `Timer`s must properly implement `equals`,
 `hashCode`, and `toString` to pass these tests.
 Furthermore, they must be `Serializable` (i.e., all data structures they encompass must be `Serializable`).
 Usually, all that is needed to make a data structure